Teacher's Guide to the

 The Talking Book Program (TBP) is a joint state and federal program that provides unabridged books in alternative formats for Texans of all ages who have disabilities that prevent them from reading standard print books.

 Books are available on digital cartridge, in Braille, and in large print.
 TBP cartridges are made for use only with special playback equipment (available for loan from TBP) in order to protect copyright and provide more listening time.
-Books may also be downloaded online via BARD.
-BARD contains more than 50,000 books and more than 80 magazines in Braille and audio formats, and its collection is growing rapidly.
-TBP will loan playback equipment free of charge to use with our recorded books; audiobooks may also be played on compatible commercial devices, or on compatible smart devices using the BARD app.
+Books may also be downloaded online via the Braille and Audio Recording Download (BARD) service and through iOS and Android mobile apps.
+The downloadable collection contains more than 65,000 books and more than 80 magazines in Braille and audio formats, and it is growing rapidly.
+TBP loans playback equipment free of charge to use with our recorded books.

-- Ensure that all materials on loan are returned at the end of the regular school year; and
+•Ensure that all materials on loan are returned at the end of the school year;

 Your classroom is registered only for the current school year.
-If you know that you will have eligible students during the next school year, you may preregister your classroom by filling out and returning a preregistration form.
-This form will automatically be mailed to you in mid-April of each year.
-You can also fill out the registration application online and mail or fax to us with signature.
-Application is at bottom of page.
+If you know that you will have eligible students during the next school year, you may pre-register your classroom.
+TBP will mail a registration form to you in mid-April of each year, or you can use the downloadable registration form.

 To qualify for TBP service, your students must meet one or more of the following four criteria:

-As a teacher, you can certify applications for students who are blind, visually disabled, and/or physically disabled.
+As a teacher, you can certify applications for students who are blind or have visual or physical disabilities.
 Only a medical doctor can certify applications for students with reading disabilities.
 You will have to submit individual applications for your students who are not registered with TBP.

-TBP loans books to schools for up to 90 days from the date you receive them.
+Schools may borrow TBP books for up to 90 days, and in most cases may renew loans once.
 A book's due date is printed on the mailing label.
 As you return books, the next selections on your request list will be sent out.
-If you do not return books on loan, no new selections will be sent to your classroom.
+If you do not return the books on loan, no new selections will be sent to your classroom.

 To keep books circulating, be sure to keep a request list on file with TBP and return books promptly after they have been read.
-All of your records with TBP are under your school's name.
-Always identify the school first when placing an order.
+All of your records with TBP are under your school's name, so please give the school name when calling us.

-CATALOGS.
-Catalogs are provided upon registration.
-You may use the order form in the catalogs or call TBP to order.
+Print catalogs are provided upon registration.
+You may use the order forms in the catalogs or call or e-mail TBP to order.

-In addition, an online catalog containing many of the book available through TBP is available for your use at: http://nlscatalog.loc.gov/
+In addition, an online catalog containing many of the books available through TBP is available for your use at: http://nlscatalog.loc.gov/

 Online listings of large print books in the collection are available at: